sdind/BRB-seq_workflow/README.md

 # BRB‑seq Workflow

+## 1. Demultiplexing and Species-Level Reorganization of Multi-Species Libraries

-## 1. Demultiplex BRBseq library coming from mutiple species
+### 1.1 Demultiplex BRBseq library coming from mutiple species

 As multiple species were multiplexed into a single library, we first need to **demultiplex the library per sample** and then **re-concatenate the samples coming from the same species**.